An introduction to matrix convex sets and free spectrahedra: Projection number and convexity number

-The next result characterizes how small the maximal size of the blocks occuring in the block diagonalization of a pencil descriptions of a given spectrahedron can be.
-We encourage the reader to compare this result with [FNT, Theorem 2.3].
+The next result characterizes how small the maximal size of the blocks occuring in the block diagonalization of a pencil description of a given free spectrahedron can be.
+We encourage the reader to compare this result with \cite[Theorem 2.3]{FNT}.

-\begin{proposition} Let $T=\mathcal{D}_{I-L \ov{X}}$ be a spectrahedron.
+\begin{proposition} Let $T=\mathcal{D}_{\mathfrak{L}}$ be a free spectrahedron given by a monic linear pencil $\ml$.
 Then $\pz(T) \leq k$ if and only if $T$ can be written as a finite intersection of spectrahedra defined by monic pencils of size $k$. \end{proposition}